JiscRDSS/rdss-external-api-spec/README.md

 ### Introduction

-This API will follow the [current HTTP RFC](https://tools.ietf.org/html/rfc7231).
+This repository documents the RDSS external API for organisation querying.
+It describes the API requirements and follows the [current HTTP RFC](https://tools.ietf.org/html/rfc7231) and Level 2 of [Richardson Maturity Model](https://martinfowler.com/articles/richardsonMaturityModel.html).

 In order to see the interactive browser RAML viewer, please do one of the following: